Native American jewelry: Southeastern Woodlands

 In the Mississippian culture of the Southeast, dating from 800 BCE to 1500 CE, clay, stone, and pearl beads were worn.
 Shell gorgets were incised with bold imagery from the Southeastern Ceremonial Complex.
-These are still carved today by several Muscogee Creek, Chickasaw, and Cherokee jewelers.
+These are still carved today by several Muscogee, Chickasaw, and Cherokee jewelers.
 Long-nosed god maskettes were made from bone, copper and marine shells.
 These are small shield-shaped faces with squared-off foreheads, circular eyes, and large noses of various lengths.
 They are often shown on SECC representations of falcon impersonators as ear ornaments.
 Before Europeans brought glass beads to the southeast in the 16th century, pearls and Job's tears were popular materials for necklaces.
 Ear spools of stone, or sometimes wood overlaid with copper foil, were popular, and many have been found at Spiro Mounds from 1100 to 1400 CE.

 European contact introduced glass beads and silversmithing technology.
 Silver and brass armbands and gorgets became popular among Southeastern men in the 18th and 19th centuries.
 Sequoyah was an 18th/19th-century Cherokee silversmith.
 Until the 19th century, Choctaw men wore horsehair collars when playing stickball.
 Choctaw women's dance regalia incorporates ornamental silver combs and openwork beaded collars.
 Caddo women wear hourglass-shaped hair ornaments, called dush-tohs when dancing.

 Southwest

 Heishe necklaces have been made by several southwest tribes since ancient times.
 The word "heishe" comes from the Santo Domingo word for "shell."
 A single heishe is a rolled bead of shell, turquoise, or coral, which is cut very thin.
 Shells used for heishe included mother-of-pearl, spiny oyster, abalone, coral, conch and clam.
 Tiny, thin heishe was strung together by the Santo Domingo to create necklaces, which were important trade items.

 Silversmiths dominate the production of jewelry centered in the Four Corners region of the American Southwest.
-Early in the 1800s, Spanish and, later, Mexican, silver buttons, bridles, etc. became available in what is now Arizona, Colorado, New Mexico and, Utah through acquisition and trade.
+Early in the 1800s, Spanish and, later, Mexican, silver buttons, bridles, etc. became available in what is now Arizona, Colorado, New Mexico and Utah through acquisition and trade.
 Navajo (Diné) artists began working silver in the 1850s after learning the art from Mexican smiths.
 The Zuni, who admired the silver jewelry made by Navajo smiths, traded livestock for instruction in working silver.
 By 1890, Zuni smiths had instructed the Hopi as well.

 The centuries-old art of lapidary, preserved by clan and family tradition, remains an important element of design.
 Stone on stone mosaic inlay, channel inlay, cluster work, petite point, needle point, and natural cut or smoothed and polished cabochons fashioned from shells, coral, semi-precious and precious gems commonly decorate these works of art with blue or green turquoise being the most common and recognizable material used.